MacMhicheil/atug/mar-deidhinn.md

 ### Cuir post-d thugainn

 'S e Twitter no Instagram an dòigh as fheàrr airson brath a chur thugainn ach mura h-eil thu airson an cleachdadh, 's urrainn dhut post-d a chur thugainn le bhith a' lìonadh [an fhoirm seo]({{ site.baseurl }}/cuir-fios).

-### About

-Bringing you the latest tech news, with a particular focus on Apple tech.

-### About Chris Mitchell

-My name is Chris Mitchell.
-I am the coder and editor of the LGBTQ+ news blog Geidh.uk.

-I started learning Gaelic when I was a pupil at Dingwall Academy.
-In 2005/6 I completed a CertHE in Cùrsa Comais at Inverness College.
-Between 2006 and 2010 I was a student at Sabhal Mòr Ostaig in Skye where I completed a BA (Hons) in Gaelic and Development.
-As part of this course, I took modules in computing and journalism.

-When I was a student at SMO, I wasn’t aware of many LGBTQ+ Gaelic speakers, so I created the Bebo group GayGaels where we could meet each other.
-This eventually led to me creating Geidh.uk (originally called Naidheachdan Pinc), a Gaelic language LGBTQ+ news blog.

-In 2007 I created AbairThusa, which was the first ever Gaelic medium social network.

-I am originally from Dingwall and had lived in Ross-shire for most of my life.

-I am a vegan.

-### Follow us

-{% include divider.html %}

-### Contact us

-Twitter or Instagram are the best ways to get in touch, but if you prefer you can send us an email by completing [this form]({{ site.baseurl }}/cuir-fios).